 As I was saying the words, though, I did make a mental note that where some adoptive parents might react positively, the rest might shake their heads in horror, while anti-adoption activists would take it a step further and say I wasn’t a real mom at all and I should feel guilty for messing with the poor girl’s head.
 One thing I’ve learned is that “you can’t please everyone” is an understatement in the adoption world.

-And yet we expect those outside of the adoption community to know what’s safe to say or think or feel and what’s not safe to say or think or feel.
+And yet we expect that outside of the adoption community to know what’s safe to say or think or feel and what’s not safe to say or think or feel.

 In truth, we can’t control the media, a stranger, or even a well-meaning friend from saying or doing something hurtful, misguided, or inappropriate.
 Along the same lines, we’ve all seen comments within the adoption community about adoptive parents being “pretend parents” or “greedy.”
 About birth parents being “selfish” or “unworthy.”
 About adoptees being “ungrateful” or “lucky.”
 There are debates about whether or not “gotcha day” is an insensitive celebration.
 There are debates about whether or not transracial adoption is healthy.
 There are debates about debates.
 As a friend of mine once said, if you go looking for negativity, you’ll be sure to find it.
 It’s so easy, especially with social media, for people to twist words and meanings and project their own insecurities or beliefs on someone else.